Work starts on NZ's biggest solar farm at Pukenui - NZ Herald

 The solar farm would be connected to an existing Top Energy substation on Lamb Rd by an underground cable.

-The biggest solar power project planned in Northland — if not in New Zealand — was by Kiwi company Lodestone Energy.
+The biggest solar power project planned in Northland — if not in New Zealand — is by Kiwi company Lodestone Energy.

-If approved, it would be built northwest of Dargaville with more than 125,000 panels totalling 30ha on 170ha of farmland.
+If approved, it will be built northwest of Dargaville with more than 125,000 panels totalling 30ha on 170ha of farmland.

-The motorised panels would track the sun.
-Organic farming could continue underneath the panels, which will be spaced well apart and raised on 2m-high posts.
+The motorised panels will track the sun.
+Organic farming can continue underneath the panels, which will be spaced well apart and raised on 2m-high posts.

-The company hoped the Dargaville farm would start supplying power by summer 2023-24 but had yet to apply for consent.
+Lodestone hopes the Dargaville farm will start supplying power by summer 2023-24 but has yet to apply for consent.

-Lodestone's other Northland project, on the outskirts of Kaitaia, would have 20ha of panels on 100ha of farmland and should start producing power late next year.
+Lodestone's other Northland project, on the outskirts of Kaitaia, will have 20ha of panels on 100ha of farmland and should start producing power late next year.

-The Pukenui venture joined a wave of renewable energy projects completed or announced in Northland this year.
+The Pukenui venture joins a wave of renewable energy projects completed or announced in Northland this year.

-It was hoped they would transform the region from a power importer — vulnerable to power outages and price hikes — to a net power exporter, thanks to a combination of geothermal resources, wind and high sunshine hours.
+It is hoped they will transform the region from a power importer — vulnerable to power outages and price hikes — to a net power exporter, thanks to a combination of geothermal resources, wind and high sunshine hours.

-An expansion of Top Energy's Ngāwhā geothermal power plant was due to officially open next week.
+An expansion of Top Energy's Ngāwhā geothermal power plant is due to officially open next week.

-The new plant, just east of Kaikohe, was already producing 32MW of power.
-Unlike solar power stations, Ngāwhā produced power day and night.
+The new plant, just east of Kaikohe, is already producing 32MW of power.
+Unlike solar power stations, Ngāwhā produces power day and night.

 Last month the Advocate revealed Tilt Renewables planned to build a $150 million wind farm at Omamari, about 10km north of Dargaville.
 That could generate enough power for 25,000 homes.